Behavior Trees and State Machines in Robotics Applications: Behavior-Tree and State-Machine Models (RQ3)

-\looseness=-1 After applying the multiple filtering steps in our mining, we ended up with \num{620} projects that have \num{2507} state-machine models used in them, and \num{169} projects that have \num{658} behavior-tree models. \cref{tbl:finalnum} shows the number of projects and models per DSL.
-In a project, a file with full definition of a model is counted as a model, resulting in projects with multiple models. \chg{We} randomly sampled \num{75} models per language.
+\looseness=-1 After applying the multiple filtering steps in our mining, we ended up with \num{620} projects that include \num{2507} state-machine models used in them, and \num{169} projects that include \num{658} behavior-tree models. \cref{tbl:finalnum} shows the number of projects and models per DSL.
+In a project, a file with a full definition of a model is counted as a model, resulting in projects with multiple models. \chg{We} randomly sampled \num{75} models per language.
 We analyzed a total of 150 models of \bts and \sms (75 models each) belonging to 43 projects (25 \bts and 18 \sms), as summarized \chg{in} \Cref{tab:githubprojects-1}.
 The difference in the number of projects stems from the choice to sample the same number of models rather than projects.

-\looseness=-1 In our sample dataset, we spotted eleven different domains, as shown in \Cref{fig:projectsdomains}.
-The dominating domains are robotic patrolling, waiter robotics and pick\&place applications. \bchg{We identified three types of projects: (1) research projects belong to labs, research groups, or competing teams in events, (2) company projects belong to companies producing robotic solution, and (3) unknown projects, for which we could not find enough information to characterize. \Cref{tab:githubprojects-1} presents the types of our projects with a link to their corresponding organization and their GitHub repository by hovering over the blue text.}
+\looseness=-1 In our sample dataset, we found eleven different domains, as shown in \Cref{fig:projectsdomains}.
+The dominating domains are robotic patrolling, waiter robotics and pick\&place applications. \bchg{We identified three types of projects: (1) research projects belonging to labs, research groups, or competing teams in events, (2) company projects belonging to companies producing robotic solutions, and (3) unknown projects, for which we could not find enough information to characterize. \Cref{tab:githubprojects-1} presents the types of our projects with a link to their corresponding organization and their GitHub repository by hovering over the blue text.}